hari431996/joint_view_action_detection/README.md

 ## Introduction.

-Joint view action detection/recognition is nothing but combining footage of same scenarios captured in dirrent places.
+Joint view action detection/recognition is nothing but combining footage of same scenarios captured in different views.
+This is a challenging task for any current state of the art action recognition methods because there is a huge difference in visual features across different views even though the scenario is same.
+The main aim of the project is to obtain a combined feature level representation/embedding from different views that can be used to improve action detection perdformance.This is done in two steps.

+1).
+First we extract the spatio-embeddings of the videos using a pre-trained 3D-CNN network in our case its I3D[1].

+## Experiments and Terminology.

+## Folders overview.

+## Steps to Training.

+## Dependencies.

+## References.

+[1].
+Quo Vadis, Action Recognition?
+A New Model and the Kinetics Dataset, CVPR 2017